rabuu/sheetstorm/src/theorem.typ

 /// ```
 /// -> content
 #let proof(
+  /// The prefix that displayed at the beginning of the proof. -> content | str
+  prefix: context i18n.translate("Proof"),
   /// The symbol that marks the end of the proof. -> content
   qed: $square$,
   /// The styling of the `prefix`. -> function
-  prefix-style: p => emph[#p],
+  prefix-style: emph,
-  /// Whether the contents of the proof is emphasized. -> bool
-  emphasized: false,
   /// The `fill` value of the proof box. -> none | color | gradient | tiling
   fill: none,
   /// The `stroke` value of the proof box. -> stroke